howardmach/WeatherApp/README.md

 2. Click the search button.
 3. Switch between temperature and wind speed units using the toggles.
 4. View the current weather and the 7-day forecast.

+## Notes
+For best results, if you want to find a less populous city, it will be helpful to know its zip code.